The Big Picture Fest 2019

 About the Festival

-The Big Picture Fest is returning bigger and better in 2019, with an all star line up, including four of the world's best contemporary street artists from Germany, Italy, New Zealand and France.
-Alongside these artists, interstate and local Frankston talent from past and present will help bring an Aussie flavour to this year's festival.
+The Big Picture Fest returned bigger and better in 2019, with an all star line up, including four of the world's best contemporary street artists from Germany, Italy, New Zealand and France.
+Alongside these artists, interstate and local Frankston talent from past and present helped bring an Aussie flavour to the 2019 festival.

 The three-day festival is designed to bring our creative community together and raise the awareness of this thriving city center as the new large-scale walls are painted live around the CBD during March.